Djoto15/DAT550-Project-Chess_bot/README.md

 <h3>Stockfish evaluator</h3>
 You need to install the stockfish bot in order to evaluate the bots.
 You can download it on this <a href = https://stockfishchess.org/download>link</a>
+<br><br>
+Then you have to change the stockfish path in the stockfish.py file in the bot folder.
+<br><br>
+If you just want to see how the bots performed against each other or yourself, you should be able to do that without installing stockfish.

 <h3>Notebooks</h3>
 They are several notebooks that are interested to see.